tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Encrypted SNI Record {#esni-record}

-SNI Encryption keys can be published using the following ESNIKeys structure.
+SNI Encryption keys can be published using the following ESNIRecord structure.

 ~~~~
     // Copied from TLS 1.3